 This outdoor craft show takes place at the intersection of 4th Ave and Atlantic Ave and offers the opportunity to explore the exhibits of artists displaying their expertise in various fields of painting, jewelry design, sculptures, ceramic art, and much more.

-During this TEDx event, the Florida Atlantic University in Boca Raton will host speakers of all sorts to talk about the many different versions of innovation, specifically how economies, industries, companies, products, people and, yes, even animals reinvent themselves through innovation.
+During this TEDx event, the Florida Atlantic University in Boca Raton will host speakers of all sorts to talk about how changes in behavior, technology, and global influences impact us and our relationships with others.

-Boca Raton Bowl Great Chefs Tailgate Showcase 11/14
+Boca Raton Bowl Great Chefs Tailgate Showcase, 11/5

 Each year, more than 20 of Boca Raton’s best chefs get together for a friendly competition and fundraising.
 As the kick-off for the annual Boca Bowl, the event tasks each chef with assembling a creative interpretation of classic tailgating fare (think farm-to-table seven-layer dip and deconstructed pigs in a blanket), while guests get to sample.